 What should you do if the collateral is in another location?

-For example: “If the student is with parents in a house they rented in Bangalore and their permanent home (House) is located in Kolkata, then, they can get the loan.”
+For example, “If the student is with parents in a house they rented in Bangalore and their permanent home (House) is located in Kolkata, they can get the collateral loan.”

-These multi- city cases require bank branches to work together with each other.
-The processing center/branch will send an inquiry to the branch closest to the location of the property.
+These multi-city cases require bank branches to work together with each other.
+The processing center/branch will send an inquiry to the branch closest to the property’s location to pledge as collateral.

-EduCred, the study abroad education Loan consultation, has dealt with numerous multi-city cases and was successful in getting the loan approved for students previously refused by banks.
+EduCred, the study abroad education Loan consultation, has dealt with numerous multi-city cases and successfully approved the loan for students previously refused by banks.

-There are also region or specific collateral requirements for students that they must be aware of if they belong to the specific region.
-We’ve covered major cities and states that have the same in this article: Education Loans on property.
+There are also region or specific collateral requirements for students to know if they belong to a particular region.
+In this article, we’ve covered major cities and states that have the same: Education Loans on property.

-What will happen if you fail to pay back the loan you received for your education?
+What will happen if you fail to repay the loan you received for your education?

 This is a common question for students who take education loans based on collateral security.

 Students might be under the misconception that if they don’t pay the one EMI, the bank will seize the collateral they pledged.
-However, when you do not pay off the loan for education you are given sufficient time as well as a chance to wait until the institution actually takes and auctions off the collateral.
+However, when you do not pay off the loan for education, you are given sufficient time and a chance to wait until the institution takes and auctions off the collateral.

-We’ve undertaken this issue and explained the issue in depth such as how to minimize the possibility of default, ways of recovering by private and public banks and more.
-In this article: What is the consequence if you don’t repay the loan you received from an abroad education institution.
+We’ve undertaken this issue and explained the issue in depth, such as how to minimize the possibility of default, ways of recovering by private and public banks, and more.

 Why should you apply for a secured education loan through EduCred?